September 2018 Newsletter

 During the first few weeks of school, don’t be disturbed if your child is shy and clings to you, is aggressive and won’t share, hits and refuses to take turn, resists using the preschool bathroom or has accidents.
 These are all symptoms of tension and stress in a new situation and will disappear as your child becomes used to preschool.
 The best thing you can do is be supportive and encouraging.

-Dismissal procedures: Threes Classroom parents may come to the classroom door, rooms 101 and 102, to pick up their preschooler.
+Dismissal procedures: Threes Classroom parents in room 101 may come to the classroom door to pick up their preschooler.
 We ask parents of 4’s and 5’s to wait outside the glass double doors at dismissal.
-The staff will bring your child to the glass doors and when contact is made with you will release your preschooler to you.
+The staff will bring your child to the glass doors and when contact is made with you, will release your preschooler to you.
 The 4’s and 5’s preschoolers will fill their backpacks and get jackets on before being dismissed.
 This is a responsibility that the children will need to learn before entering Kindergarten.
-Most school day, Rainbow Factory staff will address parents with the activities of the day before dismissing children.
-If you would like to hear the “teacher talk’, please arrive about 5 minutes before dismissal.
+Most school days, Rainbow Factory staff will address parents with the activities of the day before dismissing children.
+If you would like to hear the “teacher talk’, please arrive about 10 minutes before dismissal.
 Please label coats and backpacks with your child’s name.
 Preschoolers will be dismissed to adults only.
 Adults are parents and those who have been named on the blue release card.

 FYI: dismissal will be slow at first until staff recognizes parents and children learn the routine.
 Please be prepared to show your ID if asked.